 The flowers are dichogamous, that is, with the male and female parts maturing at different times, thus avoiding something nature does not like - self pollination.
 The male parts are ready first and the anthers are ready for pollen release for only a twenty-four hour period, then the anthers are dropped and the female stigma is exposed.
 The receptive phase then follows when the stigma can receive pollen but that phase is very short - average of four hours according to experiments that have run.

-The cleistogamous flowers are found singly in the lower leaf axils and require only three weeks to mature.
+Cleistogamous flowers (flowers that self pollinate and do not open fully or self-pollinate before opening.
+Flowers that open for pollination are called chasmogamous) are found singly in the lower leaf axils and require only three weeks to mature.
 These are usually produced later in the season.
 These are only 1 to 2 mm in diameter.
 These flowers produce seed when, through stress or other climatic conditions, the regular open flowers are few or cannot be pollinated.
 Also, since the type of pollinator required for the open flowers, due to its deep nectar sac, is quite limited, and also since the plant is an annual, cleistogamous seed production insures that the species will re-seed.

 Seeds are longer than wide, brown with lighter ridges and usually number 3 to 5 per pod.
 The cleistogamous flowers also form seed pods but contain fewer seeds.
 Hummingbirds and large bees are the prime pollinators.
 By inserting a hummingbird's long tongue into the curved nectar spur, the spur is pushed away with each lick of the tongue and then the spring-like action of the pedicel brings the flower back toward the bird causing the anthers or the stigma to contact the back portion of the birds bill, thus transferring pollen. [see Mobility of Impatiens capensis flowers: Effect on pollen deposition and hummingbird foraging by Hurlbert, Hosoi, Temeles and Ewald, Spring 1996 published in Oecologia.]
 Another article that covers in detail the research on the open and closed flower types in this species is Jewelweed's Sexual Skills, by Donald M. Walker, University of Wisconsin, in Natural History, Vol. 91 #5. and also papers in Evolution, Vols.
 34, 38, 41.